-Except for how information associated with a Throwable is stored and managed, the semantic of the subclasses of Error, Exception, and RuntimeException are the same as for all other Java throwables.
+Except for how information associated with a Throwable is stored and managed, the semantics of the subclasses of Error, Exception, and RuntimeException are the same as for all other Java throwables.
 All classes in this section are required.
 Semantics that apply to particular classes, constructors, methods, and fields will be found in the class description and the constructor, method, and field detail sections.
+Please review for jjh: Semantics of static throwables

-All exceptions defined in this section, as opposed to those that are standard exception and just used by the specification, are statically allocated.
-There is at most one instance of these exceptions and errors.
+All exceptions defined in this section, as opposed to those that are standard exceptions used without change by the specification, are statically allocated.
+There is at most one instance of each of these exceptions and errors.
 All information they would normally carry is held in a thread local data structure.
 This means this information, such as message and stack data, is only valid within the tread that threw the StaticThrowable and only until a new StaticThrowable is thrown.